Larrysonp1/subdosec/README.md

   -ins                  Prepar node & start server
   -lf LF                Fingerprint lock: to focus on one or multiple fingerprints. (-lf github.io,surge.sh) and leave this arg to scan all fingerprints
   -pf                   Private Fingerprint: uses your local fingerprint.
-Example: -pf /path/to/tko.json -sfid                 To view all available fingerprint ids.
-  -o                    Save result locally to the specified path.
-Example: -o /path/to/dir
+Example: -pf /path/to/tko.json -sfid                 To view all available fingerprint ids -o                    Save result locally to the specified path.
+Example: -o /path/to/dir -ks                   To shut down the server node if you want to not use subdosec for a long time
 ```

 Every subdomain takeover scan will default to the public dashboard https://subdosec.vulnshot.com/scan#vulnlist, so the following commands can be used: